-We leverage the breadth of HPE capabilities to improve the sustainability and efficiency of our customers' IT estates, utilizing our expertise, hardware, and business models.
-Our primary focus is on addressing customer pain points in three crucial areas of their sustainable IT journeys: (1) empowering customers with data and visibility into the environmental impact of their IT estates, facilitating consideration of environmental factors in the purchase, management, and disposition of their IT infrastructure, (2) delivering high-performance sustainable technology and services that optimize energy consumption and emissions across the IT ecosystem while promoting clean and sustainable electricity use, and (3) enabling sustainable transformations by providing expertise and advisory services.
+We leverage the breadth of HPE capabilities to improve the sustainability and efficiency of our customers' IT estates, utilizing our expertise, technology, and business models.
+Our primary focus is on addressing customer pain points in three crucial areas of their sustainable IT journeys: (1) empowering customers with data and visibility into the environmental impact of their IT estates, facilitating consideration of environmental factors in the purchase, management, and disposition of their IT infrastructure, (2) delivering high-performance IT sustainability solutions that help optimize energy consumption and GHG emissions across the IT ecosystem while promoting clean and sustainable electricity use, and (3) enabling sustainable transformations by providing expertise and advisory services.